alexandre-touret/alexandre-touret.github.io/content/posts/jpa_spring_data_query_optimisations.en.md

 [...]
 ```

-If you remember well, this relation is fetched in a EAGER way.
+If you remember well, this relationship is fetched in a EAGER way.
 When I try to get all the stores using a ``findAll()`` method

 ```java